'Meeting Pranab Da always enriching': PM Modi

 Modi pays tributes Veer Savarkar, says he epitomises courage, commitment towards Nation

-The Narendra Modi government in January this year conferred the highest civilian award Bharat Ratnas on the former President Pranab Mukherjee along with Rashtriya Swayamsevak Sangh (RSS) ideologue the late Nanaji Deshmukh and decorated singer the late Bhupen Hazarika.
+The NDA government in January this year conferred the highest civilian award Bharat Ratnas on the former president Pranab Mukherjee along with Rashtriya Swayamsevak Sangh (RSS) ideologue the late Nanaji Deshmukh and decorated singer the late Bhupen Hazarika.